brandonmc01/kickstarter_analysis-b/README.md

     - This dataset has a country field however we are not able to drill down further into the states, provinces, or territories.
 Specifically, for plays it may be helpful to deep dive into the cities.

 - What are some other possible tables and/or graphs that we could create?
-    - I would be interested in creating a table and chart to help analyze how the length of a campaign impacts the outcome.
-We can perform this analysis using the date “Date Created Conversion” and “Date Ended Conversion” fields to get the campaign length.
+    - We can perform a descriptive analysis on the data (goal and pledged amounts) to find the central tendency and variability and plot it on a Box and Whisker chart for visualization.
+- We could also analyze the data by filtering the country to check where theatre campaigns have the highest chance of success.
+- In ser a line chart to understand the trend in theatre campaign funding